Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

  * Website layout is well displayed and readable on a desktop device.

 Description:<br>
-Bootstrap will be used to lay the content of the Website out in containers, rows and columns.
+Bootstrap will be used to lay the content of the website out in containers, rows and columns.
 No elements should overlap their containers and all items should be responsive so that no elements are too large to display properly.

+The colours should be coordinated for maximum clarity and to ensure they are appealing to the user.

 User Story:
 > As a user, I want to have instructions on how to play the game so that I can easily understand the rules.